 They’re Often Open on Weekends

-If you have a busy schedule, you may appreciate the fact that corporate dentistry offices are often open on weekends.
+If you have a busy schedule, you may appreciate the fact that corporate offices that practice dentistry are often open on weekends.
 This can be a big advantage if you need to see a dentist but can’t take time off from work during the week.

 They May Take Your Insurance If a Private Dentist Does Not